 But what’s the best way to remember your false answers?

 Use a password manager that also lets you store notes securely.
-We like Dashlane (free for Mac, Windows, iOS and Android).
+We like Dashlane (free for one device for Mac, Windows, iOS and Android, or $39.99 for multiple devices).
 The app doesn’t care what kinds of accounts and information you put in there, so you could create an entry titled “Security Question False Answer #1,” and so on, for as many bogus answers you need to remember.

 An even better option, and one that many websites offer is to create your own custom questions.